imar-navigation/ROS2_iNAT/README.md

 /ixcom_driver_publisher
 ```

-The node info shows the implemented features (not configured topics are not visible in this view, see [Configuration](#configuration)).
+The node info shows the implemented features (not configured topics are not visible in this view, see see configuration section for details).

 ```console
 ~$ ros2 node info /ixcom_driver_pub